ArneCL/BlogPosts/android-viewdraghelper-example-tutorial.md

     		return parent.getMeasuredHeight()-child.getMeasuredHeight();
     	}

 The above method is used to calculate the velocity internally, by knowing your view's dragging space.
-Again, it has a sister method, replacing Vertical for Horizonal.
+Again, it has a sister method, replacing Vertical for Horizontal.

     	@Override
     	public void onViewReleased(View releasedChild, float xvel, float yvel) {